PennyLaneAI/pennylane-qulacs/doc/index.rst

   :start-after:	header-start-inclusion-marker-do-not-remove
   :end-before: header-end-inclusion-marker-do-not-remove

-Once Pennylane-Qulacs is installed, the provided Qulacs devices can be accessed straight away in PennyLane, without the need to import any additional packages.
+Once PennyLane-Qulacs is installed, the provided Qulacs devices can be accessed straight away in PennyLane, without the need to import any additional packages.

 Devices